Learn how to make delicious carne asada without any hard-to-find ingredients. Enjoy on its own or in tacos!

 And instead of gathering multiple varieties of chilis and toasting them, I’ve simply used a few chipotles from a small can of chipotle in adobo.
 It provides the heat and depth of flavor the marinade needs, without having to track down the chilis online or fuss with the oven.
 If you’re not big on spicy foods, you can reduce the amount of chipotles from five to two or three.
 You’ll most likely have a few chilis remaining in the can, along with the adobo sauce.
-Transfer any extras into a glass or ceramic container, or a freezer bag, and keep in the freezer up to six months to use with other recipes like this Southwestern Steak Salad.
+Transfer any extras into a glass container or a freezer bag, and keep in the freezer up to six months.
+You can use them with other recipes like this Southwestern Steak Salad.

 Add all of the marinade ingredients directly to the pitcher of a blender, then cover and blend on high speed until smooth.
 Pour half of the marinade into a gallon zip-top bag and set that aside.
 Save the other half in the refrigerator for later when you make the crema sauce.

-Cut the skirt steak into manageable 5-inch pieces along the grain.
-You can find a detailed “how-to” in my How to Cook a Skirt Steak Perfectly post, and add the steak pieces to the bag with marinade.
+Cut the skirt steak into manageable 5-inch pieces along the grain, you can find a detailed “how-to” in my How to Cook a Skirt Steak Perfectly post.
+Then add the steak pieces to the bag with marinade.
 Remove as much air from the bag as possible, seal tightly, and give it a few shakes and squishes to distribute the marinade all around the pieces of steak.
 Refrigerate this for at least three hours.
-You can marinate it for longer, but , as with the folks over at Serious Eats, I’ve found that more than three hours doesn’t actually do much.
+You can marinate it for longer, but, as with the folks over at Serious Eats, I’ve found that more than three hours doesn’t actually do much.

 About an hour before you’re ready to grill the steak, take it out of the refrigerator and let it sit at room temperature.
-Yes, this is perfectly safe, and it will help it cook faster and more evenly on the grill since it won’t be as cold as if you went from fridge directly to the grill.
+Yes, this is perfectly safe.
+It will help it cook faster and more evenly on the grill since it won’t be as cold as if you went from fridge directly to the grill.

 How To Cook The Skirt Steak